orchidsoftware/orchid.software/source/en/docs/attachments.md

 }
 ```

-In case, when you have multiple attachments you should use `attachment` relation from `Attachable` trait.
+In case, when you have multiple attachments you should use `attachment` relation from the `Attachable` trait.

 ```php
 public function deleting(Post $post)